-- the composition of future revenues; - our expectations regarding a proposed increase to our 2015 Stock Incentive Plan; - · accounting policies and estimates, including revenue recognition policies; and - statements of belief and any statement of assumptions underlying any of the foregoing.
+- the composition of future revenues; - accounting policies and estimates, including revenue recognition policies; and - statements of belief and any statement of assumptions underlying any of the foregoing.

 Forward-looking statements represent management's present judgment regarding future events.
 Because forward-looking statements relate to the future, they are subject to inherent uncertainties, risks and changes in circumstances that are difficult to predict and many of which are outside of our control.
 Our actual results and financial condition may differ materially from those indicated in the forward-looking statements.
-Therefore, you should not rely on any of these forward-looking statements include, among others, the risk factors identified under the caption "Risk Factors", beginning on page 13 of this prospectus, and in the other the documents we have filed, or will file, with the Securities and Exchange Commission.
+Therefore, you should not rely on any of these forward-looking statements include, among others, the risk factors identified under the caption "Risk Factors", beginning on page 12 of this prospectus, and in the other the documents we have filed, or will file, with the Securities and Exchange Commission.
 Forward-looking statements contained in this prospectus speak as of the date hereof and the Company does not undertake to update any of these forward-looking statements to reflect a change in its views or events or circumstances that occur after such date.